ValueInMotion/value-in-motion-agent/README.md

 ---

-## What this is
+### What this is

 An autonomous, lifecycle-aware AI system that **detects risk, orchestrates actions, and drives revenue outcomes across Customer Success.**

+**Why it matters:** Customer Success fails not from lack of data, but from lack of execution. → Turns Customer Success from reactive tracking into proactive execution.

 > This is not a dashboard.
 This is a **decision engine for Customer Success.**

-This system operationalizes Customer Success as a **closed-loop execution engine**, not a reporting layer.

 ## Who this is for